-From our experience in working with banks in emerging markets to enhance their credit risk management, some of the key hurdles to developing an effective credit risk management system have been identified.
+From our experience in working with banks in emerging markets to enhance their credit risk management, reinforced by insights from the Risk Management Benchmarking study undertaken by Standard & Poor's Risk Solutions, some of the key hurdles to developing an effective credit risk management system have been identified.

 1. Ensuring a Significant Degree of Senior Management Commitment / Involvement